 Animal cruelty covers a wide range of action or inaction.
-Each type of abuse has displayed certain patterns of behavior and is often broken down into two main categories: active and passive, also referred to as commission and omission, respectively.
+Each type of abuse reflects certain behavior patterns and is often broken down into two main categories: active and passive, also referred to as commission and omission, respectively.

 The most commonly reported victims are dogs, cats, horses, and livestock.
-Some investigations have uncovered that animal abuse exists in large amounts especially in the factory farm industry but because of the weak protections provided to livestock, only the most shocking cases are reported and very few are prosecuted.
-Some form of organized cruelty like dogfighting, cockfighting, and other forms of organized animal cruelty go hand in hand with other crimes.
+Some investigations have uncovered that animal abuse exists in large amounts, especially in the factory farm industry.
+Still, because of the weak protections provided to livestock, only the most shocking cases are reported, and few are prosecuted.
+Some forms of organized cruelty like dogfighting, cockfighting, and other forms of organized animal cruelty go hand in hand with other crimes.